Types of Bonds to Invest in for Income Investors

 - Maturity date, the agreed due date of a bond, when bondholders are paid back their principal

 - Par value, the $1,000 standard used to price bonds

 - CUSIP, a bond’s “ticker symbol,” which is made up of nine letters and numbers

 - Coupon, the interest that a bond pays per year in interest based on its $1,000 par value

-Marc also show you a step-by-step tutorial on how you can buy a bond.
+Marc will also show you a step-by-step tutorial of how you can buy a bond.
 But all bonds are different, and not all bonds can be bought the same way.